MikePerez2022/Task-Manager/README.md

 # Task Manager App

 A simple task management application written in C#.
-This project demonstrates the use of key software design patterns—**Factory**, **State**, and **Facade**—to build a flexible, extensible task tracking system.
+This project demonstrates the use of key software design patterns(**Factory**, **State**, and **Facade**)to build a flexible, extensible task tracking system.
 Users can add tasks, change their state, and manage them easily through a unified interface.

 ## Features Planned